awil2016/CyberSecurity/Homework-8/README.md

 Your Submission:  "Its the End of the Assessment as We Know It, and I Feel Fine"

-Guidelines for your Submission:
-Provide the following for each phase:

 List the steps and commands used to complete the tasks.